 Our women's courses include Basic RAD(Rape Aggression Defense), Advanced RAD, and Aerosol/Keychain.
 Basic RAD is one of our most popular courses.
 For more information regarding these courses, see our R.A.D. page.

-Resisting Aggression with Defense, AKA RAD for Men, is designed to empower men to make different decisions when confronted with aggressive behavior.
-This is the first step toward reducing aggression and violence for men and their loved ones.
-The basic program is twelve hours in length.
-Instructors will provide attendees with information, tactics, and considerations which may be useful for various types of confrontational encounters perpetrated against men.
-Attendees will learn physical self-defense techniques while also increasing awareness of aggressive behavior and implementing bystander intervention.
+This course is designed to provide participants with information, tactics, and considerations which may be useful for various types of confrontational encounters perpetrated against men.
+The program is between 14 and 16 hours in length.
+Attendees will learn de-escalation and physical self-defense techniques while also increasing awareness of aggressive behavior and ways to implement bystander intervention.
 Click here to see course schedule and register.

 NON GENDER-SPECIFIC PROGRAMS